pedrorivanunes/pet-adoption-api/README.md

 ## Academic context

-The domain scenario originated in a group assignment for *Prática em Engenharia de Software* at PUCRS, which asked for a full-stack application.
+The domain scenario originated in a group assignment for a *Software Engineering* course, which asked for a full-stack application.
 This repository is a backend-only rebuild written afterwards, from scratch, to take the same domain further than the assignment required — integration tests against a real database, authorization driven by relationships, reproducible infrastructure and